Thunder (band): 2002–2009: Reformation and second active spell

-2009–present: Hiatus, returns and recent events
+2009–2022: Hiatus and return

 After Thunder's breakup, Morley formed The Union with former Winterville frontman Peter Shoulder, while Childs also joined on bass.
 The band released their self-titled debut album in August 2010, which debuted at number 77 on the UK Albums Chart.
 Subsequent albums Siren's Song (2011) and The World Is Yours (2013) each charted in the UK top 100.
 Bowes and James featured on former Bad Company guitarist Dave "Bucket" Colwell's debut solo album Guitars, Beers & Tears (credited to "Bucket & Co.") – James performed drums on the whole album, while Bowes performed vocals on the song "Life".
 James also continued to record and tour with Magnum, who released the studio album The Visitation in 2011 which reached number 55 on the UK Albums Chart.

 In February 2011, it was announced that Thunder would reunite for a performance at the High Voltage Festival on 24 July, although Bowes made it clear that "there's no plan to do any other recording going forwards", while Morley reiterated that it was a "one-off reunion".
 Following the festival, however, the band announced that they would perform another show on 21 December at Rock City in Nottingham, while Bowes and Matthews would also perform a short run of six "intimate sit down shows" the following February.
 A second show at Rock City was later added the day after the first.
 Both shows were documented on the live albums Rock City 12: The Baubles Are Back in Town and The Xmas Show 2011, released in 2012.
 Another pair of shows in December followed a year later, this time at the Manchester Academy, with the band committing to annual Christmas shows in the future.
 The band supported Journey and Whitesnake on tour in May 2013, as well as performing at a number of summer festivals.